 With an extensive and notable career in the design industry Philip Garner was tasked with managing the concept, sourcing and delivery of the interior design elements for the facilities and accommodation on Kokomo Private Island.

-With twenty-five years interior design experience across residential, retail and commercial projects throughout Australia, Garner worked closely with lead architect Keith Lambert and Lang Walker to develop the design ethos of Kokomo and ensure it coincide with the architecture.
+With twenty-five years interior design experience across residential, retail and commercial projects throughout Australia, Phillip worked closely with lead architect Keith Lambert and Lang Walker AO to develop the design ethos of Kokomo and ensure it coincide with the architecture.

 Q: What are you most excited about showcasing and sharing with guests at Kokomo?

-A: The Luxury Residences, I worked very closely with the lead architect - Keith Lambert, to merge the design and architecture.
+A: The Luxury Residences, I worked very closely with the Head Architect - Keith Lambert, to merge the design and architecture.
 The mutual respect for each other’s work has allowed us to create an unparalleled experience when residing on the island.

 Q: How does sustainability play a role in your designs?